GabrielHenB/GabrielHenB/README.md

 ## About Me
 - 👀 I'm a computer engineering student who enjoys learning about techonology in general.
 As a developer I mostly focus on web back-end development, but I'm also highly interested on cybersecurity and computer networks.

-- At the moment I'm learning the Laravel framework and Vue.js
+- At the moment I'm studying the Laravel framework.

 ## Some languages/frameworks/tools I use
 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white)